SorensenUCSC/CSE211-fa2021/homeworks.md

 ## Dates Explained

-All paper assignments and final projects must be pre-approved 2 weeks before the last day of class: Nov.
+All paper assignments and final projects must be approved 2 weeks before the last day of class: Nov.
 19.

 Please submit your proposals a week before then Nov.
-15.
+12.

 For a paper assignment, a proposal is the paper title and a few sentences about why it is interesting for this class.
 Another option is to ask for a paper.
 In that case, please provide a few sentences about what you have found interesting in the class so far.